jiro4989/setup-nim-action/README.md

 e.g. Tests multiple Nim versions and platforms:

-WARNING: Depending on matrix count, the number of test jobs may be very large.
+:warning: **WARN** :warning: Depending on matrix count, the number of test jobs may be very large.
 It is recommend to keep the small matrix count.

 ```yaml